 - Does the system support multiple languages?

 It is very important to remember to do the math (as outlined earlier) when using this checklist.
 Doing so will enable you to gain buy-in from your internal customers (especially if they participate in its development) and help you select the supplier that offers the best overall value.
+Start your free sandbox account to see how eLeaP solves these learning challenges.

 7. How do I roll out the e-learning system to ensure user participation?